Wander Franco Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.
+- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.61 team ERA that ranks second among all league pitching staffs.
+- The Braves have the second-ranked team ERA across all MLB pitching staffs (3.57).

-- The Braves surrender the sixth-fewest home runs in baseball (91 total, one per game).
+- The Braves give up the sixth-fewest home runs in baseball (91 total, one per game).

-- In his most recent time out on Sunday, the righty went 6 2/3 innings against the Miami Marlins, allowing two earned runs while surrendering six hits.
+- The righty's most recent appearance was on Monday against the Cleveland Guardians, when he threw 6 2/3 innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.